mayaanne/foundations/sprint-1/git-branching-challenge.md

 ## Steps

 __Important!__ Make sure you do not clone the new repo (Ko Wai Koe) into an already existing repo.
-We recommend creating a 'Dev-Acadedmy' parent directory that can contain your Dev Academy Repos.
+We recommend creating a 'Dev-Academy' parent directory that can contain your Dev Academy Repos.

 Cloning to the same parent directory is fine, for example: